-- Definition: Term faculty appointment is a benefit eligible status for individuals hired for a predetermined length of time and may include the title rank of College Instructor, College Asst Prof, College Assc Prof, or College Prof as specified in the written offer letter at the time of hire. - ii.
+- i.
+Definition: Term faculty appointment is a benefit eligible status for individuals hired for a predetermined length of time and may include the title rank of College Instructor, College Asst Prof, College Assc Prof, or College Prof as specified in the written offer letter at the time of hire. - ii.
 FLSA Status: Exempt - iii.
 FTE: Not less than .75 FTE and not to exceed 1.0 FTE - iv.
 Appointment Period: The appointment period is not less than six (6) months and may not exceed a total of two (2) consecutive years at which time the employee shall be required to have a 26-week break in NMSU employment.
 There is no entitlement or expectation of continued employment beyond the appointment period. - v.
-Multiple Jobs: Employees hired as term faculty may be hired into an appropriate category of non-regular employment simultaneously provided total combined job FTE does not exceed 1.0. - vi.
+Multiple Jobs: Employees hired as term faculty may be hired into an appropriate category of non-regular employment simultaneously provided total combined job FTE does not exceed 1.0 - vi.
 Eligibility for Benefits: as allowed by NMSU Policy, Chapter 7 Employee Benefits. - c.
-Advertising is optional for non-regular positions; however, faculty in non-regular positions may not be hired into a regular employment position without a competitive recruitment process. - d.
-Rights for Non-Regular Faculty Positions: - Grievance Rights for Non-Regular Faculty Positions: see Policies 3.25, 4.05.50 and 5.47 - Not eligible for annual salary increases, promotion, transfer, retention, counter offers, etc. - E. Staff Employment Categories (Las Cruces Campus and Community Colleges): Staff employment opportunities are extended to non-faculty and are either regular or non-regular employment, as defined below.
-Exceptions for extenuating circumstances must be approved by the Assistant Vice President for Human Resources or designee. - 1.
+Advertising is optional for non-regular positions.
+Employees in non-regular positions may not be hired into a regular employment position without a competitive recruitment process.
+Any employee hired in a Term Staff appointment that competes for an advertised regular position and is selected will serve a probationary period not including time served in a Term Staff appointment status. - d.
+Rights for Non-Regular Faculty Positions: - i.
+Grievance Rights for Non-Regular Faculty Positions: see Policies 4.05.40 Appeals Discrimination Faculty, 4.05.50 Faculty Grievance Review and Resolution and 5.47 Faculty Discipline and Appeal Process - ii.
+Not eligible for annual salary increases, promotion, transfer, retention, counter offers, etc. - C. Staff Employment Categories (Las Cruces Campus and Community Colleges): Staff employment opportunities are extended to non-faculty and are either regular or non-regular employment, as defined below.
+Exceptions for extenuating circumstances must be approved by the assistant vice president for human resources or designee. - 1.
 Regular Staff (Non-Faculty) Employment: - a.
 Definition: Regular staff employment is a status for an individual hired with no predetermined employment termination date. - b.
 FLSA Status: Employment within this category may be either exempt or nonexempt. - c.
 FTE: A minimum .5 FTE and not to exceed 1.0 FTE. - d.
 Employment Period: Undefined, no predetermined termination date. - e.
 Multiple Jobs: Individuals hired with a regular employment status are only eligible for simultaneous NMSU employment if all jobs have a total combined FTE not to exceed 1.5. - f.
-Eligibility for Benefits: As allowed by MSU Policy, Chapter 7 Employee Benefits.

-2. Non-Regular Staff (Non-Faculty) Employment:
+Eligibility for Benefits: As allowed by NMSU Administrative Rules and Procedures, Chapter 7 Employee Benefits. - 2.
+Non-Regular Staff (Non-Faculty) Employment: - a.
+Temporary Staff Employment: - 1.
+Definition: Temporary staff employment is a status for individuals hired for short or long-term employment periods usually to meet general operating requirements with a predetermined end date that is specified at the time of hire. - 2.
+FLSA Status: All employment within this category will be based on either an exempt or nonexempt classification title and will be compensated on an hourly basis. - 3.
+FTE: Not to exceed .74 FTE.
+FTE should reflect average hours to be worked during the employment period and should not exceed the average of 29 hours per week. - 4.
+Employment Period: The employment period is a maximum of one (1) year; however, regardless of when initiated.
+The department is authorized to continue to re-hire the